akilmarshall/trumark/README.md

 # CS 421 Database Project
 Trumark is a database system that implements a website front end to facilitate querying of the database.
-Queries are string based using a tag systems "inspired" (read ripped) by [scryfall](https://scryfall.com/docs/syntax).
+Queries are string based using a tag systems "inspired" (read ripped) from [scryfall](https://scryfall.com/docs/syntax).

 ## Todo
 * should color_identity in the CARD table be a multivalued attribute? (lands can be identified as having one or more colors)?